hashicorp/terraform-provider-null/docs/cdktf/typescript/resources/resource.md

 class MyConvertedCode extends TerraformStack {
   constructor(scope: Construct, name: string) {
     super(scope, name);
-    /*The following providers are missing schema information and might need manual adjustments to synthesize correctly: aws.
-    For a more precise conversion please use the --provider flag in convert.*/ /*In most cases loops should be handled in the programming language context and not inside of the Terraform context.
+    /*In most cases loops should be handled in the programming language context and not inside of the Terraform context.
 If you are looping over something external, e.g. a variable or a file input you should consider using a for loop.
 If you are looping over something only known to Terraform, e.g. a result of a data source